Epidemiologist · Medical Doctor · Public Health Specialist · Digital Health Enthusiast

 Research doesn't end at publication.
 From creating surveillance dashboards for Zambia's Ministry of Health to translating findings into popular science, I work to close the gap between knowledge and action.

-30+ peer-reviewed publications across cardiovascular epidemiology, atopic disease, infectious disease, and public health.
-Full list on ORCID and Google Scholar.
+Peer-reviewed publications across cardiovascular epidemiology, atopic disease, infectious disease, and global public health.

 Kaunda Mwansa J, Hartmann M, Salazar M, Chibesakunda M, Vlahakis N, Ekström AM, and Mwenya Mubanga